 - “;Skip Mac intermediate “;Messages”; subfolder creation”; (disabled).

-Na Mac software stores emails inside the special sub-folder named “;Messages”; which is created inside each folder or subfolder containing emails.
-To “;Messages”; folder does not appear looking from inside the MAC Mail software, it is only a hidden implementation subfolder.
+The Mac software stores emails inside the special sub-folder named “;Messages”; which is created inside each folder or subfolder containing emails.
+This “;Messages”; folder does not appear looking from inside the MAC Mail software, it is only a hidden implementation subfolder.
 The option makes it possible to skip this intermediate “;Messages”; subfolder creation and write down directly the mail it contains in the “;real”; (visible) user folder.

 - “;Preserve Date and Time for converted files”; (disabled).